wballard/starphleet/index.md

 to give you the freedom to mix and match as you see fit.

 ## Log Aggregation
+This is pretty cool `curl http://<ship>/starphleet/logstream`.
+This uses [tailor](https://github.com/wballard/tailor) to provide a SSE stream of log events.

 Just nearly as painful as getting everything deployed -- keeping an eye on it.
 You can generally get software that watches CPU, RAM, Disk, Network interfaces -- and it basically tells you nothing about your